MONTRÉAL MONSTRUM SOCIETY / SOCIÉTÉ MONSTRUM DE MONTRÉAL

 In July 2017, American cinema lost one of its masters.
 This feature includes critical reflections by a number of scholars on all of Romero's films, from Night of the Living Dead to Survival of the Dead.

-Stacey Abbott, Simon Brown, Mario DeGiglio-Bellemare, Clayton Dillard, Will Dodson, Lorna Jowett, Adam Lowenstein, R. Million, Carl Sederholm, Christopher Sharrett, J.A.
+CONTRIBUTORS: Stacey Abbott, Simon Brown, Mario DeGiglio-Bellemare, Clayton Dillard, Will Dodson, Lorna Jowett, Adam Lowenstein, R. Million, Carl Sederholm, Christopher Sharrett, J.A.
 Shea,

 Annaëlle Winand, Tony Williams, Kristopher Woofter